Annual Awards: Eligibility and Evaluation Criteria

 - Voluntary efforts beyond business and professional responsibility to assist the community, promote economic stability and enhance growth through his/her support of other businesses.

-- Staying power: a substantiated history as an established business.
+- Staying power: a substantiated history as an established business of at least ten (10) years.

 - Indication of continued growth as it relates to sales volume and employee base.